devsacti/ITservice/README.md

 then, url(or internet address) calls the function of WEB-APP

 and function provides html documents which is,in other words, Front-End

-I think WEB-APP can be figuratively 'Electric Vending machine'

-waiting for clients that canbe human or other calls of web service

 ### the related : URL vs URI
 abbr